pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 Several software tools have been developed for efficiently computing principal components (PCs) from large genetic data sets, such as [EIGENSOFT](https://www.hsph.harvard.edu/alkes-price/software).
-Instead of using a specialized program, here we use MATLAB to emphasize that PCA is easily computed using standard numerical techniques; in particular, PCA is studied as the singular value decomposition (SVD) of a matrix, so we will use a
+Instead of using a specialized program, here we use MATLAB to demonstrate that PCA is easily computed using well established numerical techniques; in particular, PCA is studied as the singular value decomposition (SVD) of a matrix, so we will use a
 [fast MATLAB implementation of the Lanczos algorithm developed by Jie Chen at IBM](https://jie-chen-ibm.appspot.com/software.html)